cmb84scd/cmb84scd/README.md

 After over 16 years in retail, it was time for a change.
 Having already done some work with HTML (self taught), I used to look after 3 websites and this combined with me being thorough in my work led to a close friend suggesting programming.
 On taking redundancy, I started teaching myself how to code.
 Initially with C# but quickly moved to Python, I was really enjoying it and loved seeing the code I’d written working!
 I attended Makers Academy to further my knowledge and help me get started on my new career path.
 Originally I thought my preference would be for frontend but as the course went on, I realised just how much I enjoy doing the logic etc, so now it's backend that I prefer!

-I have worked at Dunelm for over 2 years as a Site Reliability Engineer and am looking for a change.
-It's a very demanding role due to both working on SRE projects and being embedded in an engineering team.
-I am not enjoying it as much now and have realised that I would like to focus more on the engineering side of things.
+I worked at Dunelm for over 2 1/2 years as a Site Reliability Engineer (SRE) and am now looking for my next role.
+SRE was very demanding due to both working on SRE projects and being embedded in an engineering team.
+Although I enjoyed it, I realised that I wanted to focus on the engineering side of things, so I'm now looking for a Software Engineer/Developer role.

 <div align="center">